jackiejiaqiliu/Interactive-Lab-Hub/Final Project/README.md

 ## Group Work Distribution Questionnaire

 This is not a group project.
-The design & development of this device was all done by myself.
+The design & development of this device were all done by Jiaqi.

 Actor credits for video demo: